 Who is CVSOS?

 We are a group of community members concerned with the safety of our families and friends who are organizing to conserve open space for the benefit of the community.
-Our first action is to raise money to acquire the Delfino property, aka, the Carmel Valley Airfield.
-Our community meetings have gathered over 250 interested neighbors, civic leaders and include land use attorneys and community organizers.
-We continue to grow through word of mouth, social media and public relations.
+Our first action is to raise money to acquire the Delfino property, aka the Carmel Valley Airfield.
+Our community meetings have gathered over 400 interested neighbors and civic leaders and include land use attorneys and community organizers.
+We continue to grow through word of mouth, social media, and public relations.
 And through neighbors like yourself who realize the importance of preserving this important open space property.